Lorne Greene: In the US

 After closing his Academy of Radio Arts in 1952, Greene relocated to the US.
 Katharine Cornell cast him twice in her Broadway productions in 1953: first, in The Prescott Proposals; then in a verse drama by Christopher Fry, The Dark Is Light Enough.
 Greene likewise began appearing in isolated episodes on live television in the 1950s.
-In 1953, he was seen in the title role of a one-hour adaptation of Shakespeare's drama Othello In 1954, Greene made his Hollywood debut as Saint Peter in The Silver Chalice and made several more films and appearances on American television.
+In 1953, he appeared in the title role of a one-hour adaptation of Shakespeare's drama Othello.
+In 1954, Greene made his Hollywood debut as Saint Peter in The Silver Chalice and made several more films and appearances on American television.
 In 1955, he starred in the British Canadian television series Sailor of Fortune.
-In 1955, he was Ludwig van Beethoven in an episode of the TV version of You Are There, and also appeared as Marcus Brutus in Julius Caesar at the Stratford Festival.
+In 1955, Greene portrayed Ludwig van Beethoven in an episode of the TV version of You Are There and also appeared as Marcus Brutus in Julius Caesar at the Stratford Festival.
 In 1957, Greene played the prosecutor in the feature film Peyton Place.